The Knowledge You Expect. The Compassion You Deserve.

 If both parents are unable to afford insurance, the children may qualify for public medical benefits.
 The court will typically order one party to provide Medical, Dental, Vision, and Mental Health Insurance for the benefit of the children with the insurance premiums built into or calculated in the Basic Child Support obligation.
 By law, extraordinary expenses include required orthodontic care or braces for minor children.

-Child Support Calculations, court hearings, and the paperwork involved in this process can be complex.
+Child support calculations, court hearings, and the paperwork involved in this process can be complex.
 A miscalculated child support obligation can have a serious impact on the ability of a parent to provide for the needs of a child.

 Call Drexler Law and let our highly qualified and experienced attorneys and support staff ensure a proper calculation of child support, taking into account the income available and the needs of the children.

-If your particular circumstances justify a deviation from the Child Support Guidelines (upward or downward), it’s critical that any deviation be presented to the Court for approval.
+If your particular circumstances justify a deviation from the Child Support Guidelines (upward or downward), it’s critical that any deviation be presented to the court for approval.
 In all deviations, the court must make a factual finding that the deviation would be in the child or children’s best interest.

 At Drexler Law, we are a family law firm that will treat you like family.
 We make every effort to keep our clients comfortable.
 This includes being available for them, answering their questions, and giving voice to their concerns.